tgraupmann/UnityWebGLSpeechSynthesis/README.md

 2 `Assets/WebGLSpeechSynthesis/Scenes/Example02Proxy` - Uses ProxySpeechSynthesisPlugin to do speech synthesis

-3 `Assets/WebGLSpeechDetection/Scenes/Example03_ProxyManagement`- Management methods for launching and modifying the proxy
+3 `Assets/WebGLSpeechSynthesis/Scenes/Example03ProxyManagement` - Management methods for launching and modifying the proxy

+4 `Assets/WebGLSpeechSynthesis/Scenes/Example04SbaitsoClone` - Clone of a classic text to speech demo

+6 `Assets/WebGLSpeechSynthesis/Editor/Example05PanelSynthesis.cs` - Unity editor panel for speech synthesis that works in play mode and edit mode

 # Modes